 Q: How To Remove Paint From Wood Floors

-A: Use rubbing alcohol, stain remover, heat gun, or with a mixture of soap and water if the paint is still wet.
+A: Use rubbing alcohol, stain remover, heat gun, or a mixture of soap and water if the paint is still wet.
 Apply the rubbing alcohol to the wood floor section with the paint.

 Scrub the cloth with alcohol until you get out all the paint.
 Dip a clean cloth in water and wipe off the alcohol from the floor and then dry it.